-The proposed legislation aims to amend existing laws regarding individuals convicted of crimes committed before their 18th birthday, allowing them to petition the indeterminate sentence review board for early release after reaching the age of 24.
-The bill recognizes the unconstitutionality of mandatory life sentences for minors and emphasizes the importance of rehabilitation during critical developmental periods.
-Key amendments to RCW 9.94A.730 include the removal of the requirement to serve a minimum of 20 years before petitioning for release, provided certain conditions are met, such as not having been convicted of serious crimes or infractions in the 12 months prior to the petition.
+The proposed bill aims to amend existing laws regarding individuals convicted of crimes committed before their 18th birthday, allowing them to petition the indeterminate sentence review board for early release after reaching the age of 24.
+The legislation recognizes the U.S. Supreme Court's ruling against mandatory life sentences for minors and emphasizes the importance of rehabilitation during critical developmental years.
+Key amendments to RCW 9.94A.730 include the removal of the requirement to serve a minimum of 20 years before petitioning for release, provided certain conditions are met, such as not having been convicted of serious crimes in the 12 months prior to the petition.

-Additionally, the bill introduces provisions for rental assistance for individuals successfully petitioning for release, aiming to facilitate their reintegration into society.
-It limits the number of petitions that can be acted upon to 35 per year, prioritizing those under 25 in the custody of the department of children, youth, and families.
-The legislation is set to expire on July 1, 2035, and is officially titled the "Youth Hope Act."
+Additionally, the bill introduces provisions for the department of corrections to provide rental vouchers to individuals who successfully petition for release, aiming to facilitate their reintegration into society.
+It establishes a cap of 35 petitions per year for early release, prioritizing those under 25 in the custody of the department of children, youth, and families, and those recently transferred to the department of corrections.
+The act is set to expire on July 1, 2035, and is officially titled the "Youth Hope Act."

 Statutes affected: